pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 Argo Rollouts splits traffic between the stable and canary version by creating a new replica set that uses the same service object.
 The service will split traffic across the stable and canary pods.
 In other words, controlling the number of pods controls the traffic percentage.

 Every 30 seconds, the rollout controller queries the Pixie metric server to get HTTP error rate for the canary pods.
-Pixie does not report any errors for the yellow (canary) pods throughout the rollout, so the controller roll-forwards the release and promotes the yellow image to the stable image:
+Pixie does not report any errors for the `yellow` (canary) pods throughout the rollout, so the controller rolls forwards the release and promotes the `yellow` image to the stable image:

 ::: div image-xl
 <svg title='The rollout has succeeded and the yellow image is promoted to stable.' src='successful-rollout-complete.png' />